 10. YEAST DOUGH can expand and produce gas in the digestive system, causing pain and possible rupture of the Stomach or intestines.

-11. ONIONS / GARLIC / MUSHROOM (raw, cooked, or powder) Contain sulfoxides and disulfides, which can damage red blood cells and cause anaemia.
+11. ONIONS / GARLIC / MUSHROOM (raw, cooked, or powder) Contain sulfoxides and disulfides, which can damage red blood cells and cause anemia.
 Cats are more susceptible than dogs.
 Garlic is less toxic than onions.
 Mushrooms can contain toxins, which may affect multiple systems in the body, cause shock, and result in death.

 12. CHOCOLATE, COFFEE, TEA, AND OTHER CAFFEINE contain caffeine, theobromine, or theophylline, which can cause vomiting and diarrhea and be toxic to the heart and nervous systems.

-14. PITS AND SEEDS FROM FRUITS such as apples, peaches, plums, apricots, persimmons and cherries are considered dangerous foods for dogs and can cause fatalities.
+14. PITS AND SEEDS FROM FRUITS such as apples, peaches, plums, apricots, persimmons, and cherries are considered dangerous foods for dogs and can cause fatalities.
 Intestinal or bowel obstruction which left untreated can cause DEATH.